What exactly is the West Nile virus? And why is everyone talking about mosquitoes?

 You also can:

 Wear insect repellent.
-Repellents that include one of these ingredients are best: DEET, lemon eucalyptus, or picaridin.
+Repellents that include one of these ingredients are best: DEET, picaridin, or some containing lemon eucalyptus.
 Ask a parent to help you apply it.

 When possible, wear socks, long sleeves, and long pants when you're playing outside.